asmagill/hammerspoon_asm/objc/EXAMPLES.md

 RAM |||||||||||||||||||  99% Used, .03GB Free
 Bat |||||||||||||||||||| 100% charged, 6269(mAh) Remain

--- we can't support pointers to objects/structs yet for the effectiveRange: portion of this -- method, but since it allows passing NULL (nil) to indicate that we don't care about it...
+-- we don't support pointers to objects/structs yet for the effectiveRange: portion of this -- method, but since it allows passing NULL (nil) to indicate that we don't care about it...
 > hs.inspect(attributedString("attributesAtIndex:effectiveRange:", 5, nil):value())
 {